 Managing Property Valuation Issues in Today's Insurance Market (Presented by: American Appraisal)

 NEW!
-"Environmental” Insurance: It’s Everywhere” (Presented by: Anderson Kill & Olick, P.C.)
+"Environmental” Insurance: It’s Everywhere” (Presented by: Anderson Kill)

 Those facing “environmental” risks need to make the right choices when it comes to placing coverage.
 An array of new environmental insurance products exist to address emerging issues such as Green Buildings and climate change or to manage cleanups, facilitate Brownfield transactions and reassure property buyers and sellers, including government stakeholders.
 Contractors of all stripes also can now obtain broad coverage for professional liabilities involving the environment.
 Energy, petroleum, electronics and real estate business sectors can all benefit from a better understanding of how to manage emerging environmental risks.
 Sessions available to all RIMS Chapter (including Mexico & Canada).

-Crime Pays: Recovering Employee Dishonesty Claims (Presented by: Dempsey Partners)
+Crime Pays: Recovering Employee Dishonesty Claims (Presented by: Aon Global Risk Consultants)

 An organized crime investigator and a forensic accountant discuss strategies to maximize recovery of employee dishonesty claims, including: